-The Voice of Prophecy is seeking to bring help and hope to children devastated by human trafficking in India by raising $25,000 to complete this year's funding obligation for Azadi, a rehabilitation home in Bangalore, India, established in cooperation with Child Impact International.
+The Voice of Prophecy is seeking to bring help and hope to children devastated by human trafficking in India through its financial support of Azadi, a rehabilitation home in Bangalore, India, established in cooperation with Child Impact International.

 Over the last two years, dozens of girls have been rescued and found restoration at Azadi.
 One such girl is Zatha.

 At just 14 years of age, Zatha was forced by her mother into prostitution.
 In the dark and dirty brothels of Bangalore, India, Zatha’s young life seemed choked by the darkness of sexual slavery.
 But hope broke through the darkness when Zatha was miraculously rescued and brought to Azadi.

 Zatha’s story of deliverance is unfortunately the exception to the rule.
 The sad reality is that:

 - In India, a child goes missing every eight minutes, according to data from the National Crime Records Bureau.

 - At any given time, India contains an estimated 18.4 million victims of modern slavery.
 Of that number, 26 percent, or 5.5 million, are children.

 - 1,703 children and 3,887 women were missing or kidnapped in Bangalore alone in 2018.